sherpal8/knex-practise-pluralSight/README.md

 prettyjson: Utilised improve the appearance of the data on the terminal.

-treeize: Used to immprove structure of data presented on the terminal.
+treeize: Familiarised myself the use of treeize to create a object/tree data structure.

+Promise.all: Used instead of treeize to create the desired object/tree data structure.
+Also, to improve efficiency of query.

 Use of config files and .gitignore.